melisalevli/melisalevli/README.md

 ### Projects

 - **FILTREAL** (YOLO, LLaMA).
   An LLM project that combines vision and language models.
 Won first place among 137 teams at the AI Ideathon, organized by the AI and Technology Academy.
 - **Telecom Churn Prediction** (Python, XGBoost, Optuna).
   My capstone: a scalable model that predicts customer churn.
 Handled class imbalance with SMOTE, ADASYN, ROS, RUS and SMOTE-ENN, tuned XGBoost, Random Forest, SVM and ANN models with Optuna and cross-validation, and turned feature importances into business strategy.
 - **Talk 2-2** (AI, Web).
   A website that analyzes your speech with AI and gives personalized communication feedback.

-### Recognition
+### Ideathons

 - **1st place**, AI Ideathon, February 2025.
-137 teams.
+  Won 1st place out of 137 teams with our LLM project in the AI and Data Science category.
+The goal of our project was to ensure transparency in the process of accessing accurate and reliable information.
 - **3rd place**, Alternatif Bank Ideathon, April 2021.
-A QR-based system that makes banking easier for people with disabilities.
+  Won 3rd place with my team members by customizing QR system that helps banking transactions for disabled people.

 <br>